 The Case of the Left-Handed Lady: 04/03/12

-In this second volume, The Case of the Left-Handed Lady by Nancy Springer, Enola has established herself as a perditorian (finder of lost things).
+The Case of the Left-Handed Lady by Nancy Springer, Enola has established herself as a perditorian (finder of lost things).
 She is compelled to take on a missing persons case, that of young Lady Cecily.

 Enola knows she will have the advantage, being a young woman.
 Although her mother reared her in a bit of a Bohemian fashion, she was taught some of the standards of her time, like the language of flowers.
 Her knowledge of the hidden clues a girl might leave, gives her the confidence to take the case.